eukabuka/eukabuka.github.io/cfi_icall_analysis.md

 If the index is below or equal to 0x2, `call rcx` is executed.

 ## Using arguments `2`
+This case simulates control flow hijacking to a function that has a different signature.

 ```bash
 0x000000000000128f <+319>:	lea    rcx,[rip+0x2da2]        # 0x4038 <f>